coderofsalvation/coderofsalvation.github.io/_posts/2016-06-01-the-social-innovation-accelerator-accelerator-vol-1.md

 ---

 <div class="message">
   Hi!
-In this post I will share my thoughts on how the corporate- and social innovation-world can learn from opensource.
+In this post I will share my thoughts on how the corporate- and social innovation-world can learn from the softwareworld.
-  It tries to answer the question: *"How to design an bottom-up selfaccelerating SI accelerator, like a fractal"*
+  I tried to answer the question: *"How to design an bottom-up selfaccelerating SI accelerator, like a fractal"*, without having any knowledge about SI at all :)
 </div>

 <img src="/public/img/fractals.jpg"/>